toethan777/Capstonecamera/README.md

 *Switch between Day (light) and Night (dark) mode, perhaps get ORDA on this for Neural Networking?

 *Research Robothub for easier development of camera.
+## Other Notes

+We have statically set the IPs of both Oak-D cameras: one is `10.233.105.14`, and the other is `10.233.105.173`.
+If we want to change them or use them on a different network, we have to consult Mr. Chad Davis in the Power lab.
+If the camera setup is screwed up (e.g. soft bricking the camera after changing the IP) we have to use the Luxonis Programming board to manually factory flash the camera.
+More information can be found at [this link](https://github.com/luxonis/depthai-python).